pologora/pologora/README.md

-# Hello 👋, my name is Olek, welcome to my repository!
+# Hello 👋 and welcome to The Repository of Olek!

  Here, you'll find all of my projects and code that I've created and shared with the world.